US accuses China of global media manipulation

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-WASHINGTON DC, USA – China is manipulating global media through censorship, data harvesting, and covert purchases of foreign news outlets, the United States said on Thursday, September 29, warning the trend could lead to a “sharp contraction” of global freedom of expression.
+WASHINGTON, DC, USA – China is manipulating global media through censorship, data harvesting, and covert purchases of foreign news outlets, the United States said on Thursday, warning the trend could lead to a “sharp contraction” of global freedom of expression.

 The US State Department said in a report that Beijing has spent billions of dollars annually on information manipulation efforts, including by acquiring stakes in foreign media through “public and non-public means,” sponsoring online influencers and securing distribution agreements that promote unlabeled Chinese government content.